Samsung Galaxy Z Flip 7

-The Samsung Galaxy Z Flip 7 (stylized as Samsung Galaxy Z Flip7) is a foldable smartphone developed by Samsung Electronics.
-It was officially announced on July 9, 2025, at a Galaxy Unpacked event held in Brooklyn, New York City, United States, alongside the Galaxy Z Fold 7 and the Galaxy Watch 8 series.
+The Samsung Galaxy Z Flip 7 (stylized as Samsung Galaxy Z Flip7) is a foldable smartphone developed and marketed by Samsung Electronics.
+It was officially announced on July 9, 2025, at the Samsung's Galaxy Unpacked event held in Brooklyn, New York City, United States, alongside the Galaxy Z Fold 7 and the Galaxy Watch 8 series, and were released on July 25, 2025.

-Samsung also introduced a derivative model, the Galaxy Z Flip 7 FE (stylized as Galaxy Z Flip7 FE), which features a slimmer and lighter design and is equipped with a 50 MP main camera, and it is based on the full predecessor.
+Samsung also introduced a derivative model, the Galaxy Z Flip 7 FE, which features a slimmer and lighter design and is equipped with a 50 MP main camera, and it is based on the full predecessor.

+The Galaxy Z Flip 7 and its FE model have been succeeded by the Samsung Galaxy Z Flip 8 on July 22, 2026.

 Design

-Colors and materials

-The Galaxy Z Flip 7 is available in four color options at launch: Jet Black, Blue Shadow, Coral Red, and Mint.
-While the first three variants are widely available through general retail channels, Mint is offered exclusively through Samsung's online store.
-The device features a matte glass back panel an aluminum frame.
+The Galaxy Z Flip 7 is available in four color options at launch: Jet Black, Blue Shadow, Coral Red, and Mint, with the latter being offered exclusively through Samsung's online store.
+It features a matte glass back panel and aluminum frame.

-The Galaxy Z Flip 7 FE is available in two color options: Black and White.

-The available color options are summarized in the table below.